stefanbesler/struckig/documentation/userguide/installation.md

 # Getting started

+This guide will get you started with struckig.
+Here you will learn how to install the library into you TwinCAT environment and use the library to calculate and propagate through a very simple trajectory.
+Experienced users of TwinCAT, who have worked with third-party libraries before, may skip this part and directly jump to advanced examples.

 ## Installation

 The struckig library can either be downloaded from Github as a [precompiled library](https://github.com/stefanbesler/struckig/releases), or you can clone the [repository](https://github.com/stefanbesler/struckig) and compile the library yourself.
 This guide will focus on the former usecase.